aws/aws-cdk/packages/@aws-cdk/aws-s3-assets/README.md

 });
 ```

-Use `BundlingOutput.ARCHIVED` if the bundling output contains a single file and you don't
+Use `BundlingOutput.ARCHIVED` if the bundling output contains a single archive file and
-want it to be zippped.
+you don't want it to be zippped.

 ## CloudFormation Resource Metadata